macccorehenni/ten-stories/Main Story/manuscript.md

 ---
 aliases:
-  - The Academy of the Unheard
-  - The College of the Unheard, or, the Songwalkers
+  - The College of the Unheard Prologue
-linter-yaml-title-alias: The Academy of the Unheard
+linter-yaml-title-alias: The College of the Unheard Prologue
 ---

+# The College of the Unheard Prologue

 # The Academy of the Unheard